Summarising whole topics in a clear and accurate way has the potential to introduce errors and create revision complexity.

 This book represents a stunning and mathematically accurate summary of what you need to know for Year 1 A Level Mathematics.

-Chapters are linked to the topics of Tarquin A Level textbook – designed to be used with any Board.
-But whatever text is used, as a summary of each topic, no better exists – perfect for revision, for checking understanding or even putting on a wall to remind you of key facts.
+Chapters are linked to the topics of Tarquin A Level textbook – but can used with any textbook from any Board.
+Whichever text is used, as a summary of each topic, no better exists – perfect for revision, for checking understanding or even putting on a wall to remind you of key facts.

 Some sample pages: